Lebanon Palestine Syria

 Tens of thousands of Palestinians have been killed, over 100,000 injured.
 90 per cent of Gaza’s population is displaced.

-Israeli airstrikes across Lebanese villages and cities, including the capital Beirut, have killed and injured thousands, and displaced over a million people in Lebanon – more than one fifth of its population.
+Israeli airstrikes across Lebanese villages and cities, including the capital Beirut, killed and injured thousands, and displaced over a million people in Lebanon – more than one fifth of its population.

 The region is boiling, and the international community has failed to rein in the hostilities.